smopen/sigcpp/_posts/2020-06-20-pointer-and-data-const-ness.md

 This section discusses the distinction between `const`ness of pointer and `const`ness of data that is not a traditional array.
-"Non-array pointers" includes pointers to fundamental types (such as `char` and `int`) and objects, including container objects such as vectors, lists, and maps.
+"Non-array pointers" includes pointers to fundamental types (such as `char` and `int`) as well as objects, including container objects such as vectors, lists, and maps.

 There are four permutations of pointer `const`ness and data `const`ness, and each permutation is due to a specific form of declaration based on where the keyword `const`